jeffreykegler/hoonlint/misc/whitespace.md

 it contains a body and
 a preamble, but no postamble.

-# Backdented hoons
+# Fixed-arity hoons

 The flagship Hoon whitespace strategy is backdenting.
-Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in backdented hoons.
+Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in fixed-arity hoons.
-Here is a example of a backdented 4-ary hoon:
+Here is a example of a 4-ary hoon:

 *From `arvo/sys/hoon.hoon`, 6752-6755:*
 ```